pgrange/cloudMe/README.rst

 Presentation
 ============

-cloudMe is a cheap solution to own your cloud.
+nocloud is a cheap solution to own your cloud.
 It was first developped as a side project to provide the tools I needed for my virtualbox usage.
 I switched to kvm backend but keeping in mind the possibility to offer multiple backends.

 it is :